Projects Gamma: Portal evolution

 Minor

-Some users questioned why certain information was being requested and expressed concerns that it might be a data capture exercise by the business.
+Some users questioned why so much information was being collected, assuming it was a data capture exercise.

 Serious

-Multiple users mentioned that they would add a dummy broadband service in order to qualify for free SIP Trunk Call Manager.
+Multiple users admitted to adding a dummy broadband service specifically to qualify for free SIP Trunk Call Manager - a workaround that had become standard practice.

 Minor

-Some users didn’t understand the differences between the Build Types and would rely solely on the information provided in the order form from their account managers.
+Users didn't understand the differences between Build Types and relied entirely on guidance from their account managers.

 Critical

-Some users reported that when they entered a quantity in the Channel Count field and clicked 'Continue', then navigated back to the previous page, the quantity they had entered was automatically changed to 10.
+When users entered a Channel Count quantity and navigated back to the previous page, the value was automatically reset to 10.

 Serious

-Users often had to enter a dummy IP address because they didn’t have an IP address available at the time.
+Users regularly entered dummy IP addresses because they didn't have the real one available at the time of ordering.

 Minor